Nothing Can Trump My Birthday

 Julie knows these panic attacks first-hand.
 I used to think she was bordering on lunacy when she would describe them to me.
 I'd actually respond incredulously, "That sounds horrible, Julie.
 But I don't get it.
 Why don't you just take a deep breath and remind yourself that everything is okay."

-God, I know now that must have wanted to punch me in the face for such a callous response to what I am now certain is a terrifying feeling of utter loss of control.
+God, I know now that she must have wanted to punch me in the face for such a callous response to what I now know to be a terrifying feeling of utter dread and fear.

 "She's not kidding, Michael.
 Let her out," I hear Julie urge through the deafening ringing of fear in my ears.